In an Emergency

 - Easy access to the means for dying, such as guns

 Usually suicide is the result of a combination of these factors.
 Help is available, and you do not have to suffer emotional or psychological pain alone.
 Many people feel so despondent and hopeless that they believe the only thing that will end the pain is suicide.
-Yes, suicide is a permanent solution to what are often temporary problems.
+Suicide is a permanent act in response to what are often temporary problems.
 Please ask for help now.